Coding-Forest/UoP-2021-2401-11-Software-Engineering1/Unit1 - Software Engineering SDLC/README.md

   2. Doing something on its own (computation programmed in a “method”)
   3. Calling methods of other objects (communication by sending messages)

+## <span id='quiz'>Quiz</span>

+  - **Concept maps** are expressed in terms of concepts and propositions, and are used to represent knowledge, beliefs, feelings, etc.

+  - **Encapsulation**
+    - Object oriented approach goes a step further by emphasizing state **encapsulation**, which means hiding the object state, so that it can be observed or modified only via object’s methods.
+This approach enables better control over interactions among the modules of an application.

 ## References
 - Marsic, I. (2012).
 Software engineering.
 Rutgers Unversity. http://www.ece.rutgers.edu/~marsic/books/SE/book-SE_marsic.pdf.